MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex7_Validate_Alerts_And_Attacks.md

 You have now successfully tested the Microsoft 365 eDiscovery system alert that monitors the creation of an eDiscovery search or the export of data from a completed search.

-### Task 4: Review the simulated Spear Phishing attack results
+### Task 4: Validate the simulated Spear Phishing attack results

 In Lab 6, Exercise 5, you configured and launched a spear phishing attack, which should have sent a very intriguing, real-world looking email to all Adatum users.
 In this task, you will verify that Holly received this email, you'll have her respond to the email to see what happens when a user falls for a spear phishing attack, and you'll review the results associated with the simulated attack.